ropensci/epair/README.md

 # epair
-Package to acquire data from EPA API site.
+Development site for epair.
+Project for getting data from EPA API.